Abdoou213/TicTacToe/README.md

 ### Game Rules

-The game is played on a 3x3 grid.
+-The game is played on a 3x3 grid.

-Players take turns to mark their chosen symbol ('X' or 'O') on an empty cell.
+-Players take turns to mark their chosen symbol ('X' or 'O') on an empty cell.

-A player wins if they have three of their symbols in a row (horizontally, vertically, or diagonally).
+-A player wins if they have three of their symbols in a row (horizontally, vertically, or diagonally).

-If all cells are filled and no player has won, the game ends in a draw.
+-If all cells are filled and no player has won, the game ends in a draw.

-Players cannot make a move on an already occupied cell.
+-Players cannot make a move on an already occupied cell.

-The game can be quit at any time by entering 'q' or 'Q' when prompted for a move.
+-The game can be quit at any time by entering 'q' or 'Q' when prompted for a move.

 ### License
   This TicTacToe Java application is open-source and released under the MIT License.
 Feel free to modify and distribute the code as per the terms of the license.